-In High Schools we are increasing the scope of sexual and reproductive healthcare in high school-based health centers (SBHCs), improving sex education curriculum to be evidence-based and inclusive of all gender identities and sexual orientations, and protecting the rights of pregnant and parenting students so they may realize their family formation and educational goals.
-Our policy research led to the 2017 passage of the second bill in the nation (HB616) to clarify and define excused absences for pregnant and parenting public school students in the effort to stop Title IX violations by faculty and administrators.
-A new resource, The Rights of Pregnant Youth in Maryland, and a report, Could We Do More?
-The Argument for Inclusive Sexual and Reproductive Healthcare in School-Based Health Centers, will be released in the new year, as well as online resource on the rights of pregnant youth in Maryland
+In high schools, we are increasing the scope of sexual and reproductive healthcare in high school-based health centers (SBHCs), improving sex education curriculum to be evidence-based and inclusive of all gender identities and sexual orientations, and protecting the rights of pregnant and parenting students so they may realize their family formation and educational goals.
+We are preparing to file a Freedom of Information Act (FOIA) request to research the methods of sex education utilized in all 24 counties to better understand the prominence of different forms of sex education taught in Maryland public schools.
+We will also be releasing a report, Could We Do More?
+The Argument for Inclusive Sexual and Reproductive Healthcare in School-Based Health Centers, in the near future.